Gustave Courbet, Le Désespéré (circa 1843, detail)

 and passionate spectator of beauty and human folly.

 “Middle age, mortality, and the meaning of life: all are examined with the lightest touch imaginable.

 “Ebullient, canny, and entertaining.

 “As devious as a Möbius strip, turning in on itself, doubling back through events that have already occurred, and generally subverting our Newtonian world view.”

 “A personal journey that is mundane in detail yet mythic in scope . . . a gamboling reflection on the ways in which memory shapes supposedly objective history . . . colorful, incisive prose and off-kilter wit.”

 Nothing less than an assessment of each person’s place in the universe . . . as a spectator who gives shape to life simply by watching and remembering.”

 Jim Ridley, Nashville Scene

-When Peter Leroy buys a copy of Creative Self-Promotion for Taxidermists from a street bum, he unwittingly sets in motion an odyssey from truth to fiction to truth in a novel that is much less confusing and more revealing than these few words might indicate.”
+When Peter Leroy buys a copy of Creative Self-Promotion for Taxidermists, he unwittingly sets in motion an odyssey from truth to fiction to truth in a novel that is much less confusing and more revealing than these few words might indicate.”

 Dallas Morning News